The Power of Data-Driven Customer Service in the Hospitality Industry

 But gaining a complete view of the customer is easier said than done, and attaining a 360-degree customer view can require a mountain of customer data from both your own business and third parties.

-The hospitality industry is currently making great strides in leveraging customer data to inform and improve the service guests receive.
+The hospitality industry is currently making great strides in leveraging audience data to inform and improve the service guests receive.
 From using historical data to predict what time a guest may request a wake-up call to employing sophisticated geolocation data for seamless offers and experiences, the ways in which hospitality brands leverage data-driven insights provide lessons applicable to all industries.

 Using Data to Anticipate Customer Needs